parsaeisa/Notes/Software engineering/Database/readme.md

 * redis sentinel
 * sharding in MySQL or mariadb

+Consider in k8s you deployed 3 replicas of a database:
+* Each replica differs from others.
+* They should have same order while creating and tearing down
+* they should constantly communicate with each other to be synchronized.
+* We should be able to backup their data.

+These operations are performed differntly in MySQL, PostgreSQL & elasticsearch for example.

+There is no solution for doing this and we cannot automate in kubernetes.

 ## Sharding
 I think sharding is an operation on Datas .
 Some criterion is used to partition the data among the different set of slave/master databases .